Real Time

 Description

-* WHAT...Hot conditions with temperatures up to and over 100 degrees expected.
+* WHAT...Afternoon high temperatures of 94-102 degrees and overnight low temperatures of 62-70 degrees expected.
 This will pose a moderate to major risk of heat-related illness. * WHERE...In Oregon, Foothills of the Northern Blue Mountains of Oregon.
-In Washington, Lower Columbia Basin of Washington and Foothills of the Blue Mountains of Washington. * WHEN...From 11 AM Sunday to 9 PM PDT Tuesday. * IMPACTS...Hot temperatures may cause heat illnesses.
+In Washington, Foothills of the Blue Mountains of Washington. * WHEN...From 9 AM Monday to 9 PM PDT Tuesday. * IMPACTS...Extreme heat will significantly increase the risk of heat-related illnesses for much of the population, especially those who are heat sensitive and those without effective cooling or adequate hydration.

 Instruction